 This elective provides an opportunity for internal medicine residents (as well as family medicine residents and infectious disease fellows) to work in a resource-limited setting and provide medical care to a population challenged by ongoing HIV and TB epidemics as well as a rising burden of non-communicable diseases.
-The elective's goals are to learn how to deliver quality care in a resource-limited setting, to enrich the medical training and experience of participating residents, district healthcare staff and local medical trainees, to fortify the clinician-educator role of participating residents, to encourage career paths in global health, and to provide physician support for Scottish Livingstone Hospital in Botswana.
+The elective's goals are to deliver quality care in a resource-limited setting, to enrich the medical training and experience of participating residents, district healthcare staff and local medical trainees, to fortify the clinician-educator role of participating residents, to encourage career paths in global health, and to contribute to the healthcare of patients in Scottish Livingstone Hospital and the surrounding district.